 Both NGOs are volunteer based - 100% of the money we send towards this project fund the spay/neuter operations.

 Following an application process, the volunteers assess the applicants’ dogs to ensure they are healthy enough to be spayed/neutered by a team of veterinarians who offer their services at a reduced rate.
 The dogs are then transported by the volunteers to the veterinarian clinic for surgery, and once the vets are satisfied with the dogs’ health and recovery, they are returned to their owners by the volunteers.

 All stray animals in Ukraine are either abandoned pets or descendants of owned pets.
 Sadly, many pet owners in Ukraine earn so little they cannot afford vet fees to spay/neuter their pets.
 With the freedom to breed and roam, their pets contribute greatly to the stray dog problem.

-Whilst most initiatives to reduce stray dogs in Ukraine only address the consequences of the problem, Naturewatch Foundation’s spay/neuter project is addressing the root cause.
-By reducing the source of unwanted puppies and pregnant bitches that are all too often abandoned and left to become strays, this project will help both the animals and citizens of Kharkov.
+Naturewatch Foundation’s spay/neuter project addresses the root cause of Ukraine's stray dog problem.
+By reducing the source of unwanted puppies and kittens that are all too often abandoned and left to become strays, this project will help both the animals and citizens of Kharkov and Kupyansks.

 All spay and neuter treatments are paid for using your generous donations.
 We know and you know who you are – be proud of what you’ve achieved!
 We would be delighted if you could make a donation today to allow us to continue this vital work in Ukraine.